webaverse/docs/docs/creating-an-aug.md

 XRPackages can be built from multiple asset types, including WebXR sites written with BabylonJS or vanilla Javascript.

-For the purposes of this demonstration a barebones WebXR scene built with ThreeJS is available from the link below.
-This scene contains tracked controllers and a sphere with a Perlin noise algorithm animating it's vertices.
+For the purposes of this demonstration a barebones WebXR scene built with ThreeJS is available at the link below.
+This scene contains tracked controllers and an animated blob.

 [`Click here to download the project files`](/my-first-aug.zip)

-You can also follow this guide to package your existing WebXR scene.
-Two things to consider when packaging existing sites is file sizes and transparent skyboxes.
-Keeping file sizes low makes packages faster to download and run.
-Making the scenes skybox transparent allows your package to be composited into a base reality layer, and run alongside other packages.
+You can also follow this guide to package an existing WebXR scene.
+If you are packaging an existing WebXR site, consider making the scenes skybox transparent so that it can be composited along other augs and the base reality layer.
+Additionally, be mindful of bundle sizes.
+Excessively large bundles will result in a delayed loading experience for users.

 ## Create The Package Manifest

-When we build our package with the CLI tool, it will look for a file called `manifest.json` which contains the configuration of your package.
-This file is what defines the type of package you're building and its properties.

-Copy the below contents into a file in the directory root named `manifest.json`
+When building an XRPackage with the CLI, a `manifest.json` file in the root directory will be read to define the packages configuration.
+The sample below is the simplest possible manifest file.
+Copy the contents below into a file named `manifest.json` in the root directory of the package.

 ```json
 {